BGP Alternatives: Modern Connectivity for the Cloud Era

 The Leadership Takeaway

-As a technical leader, here’s what to consider:
+As a technical leader evaluating BGP alternatives, here's what matters:

 Final Thoughts

 BGP is not going away overnight.
-But you don’t have to build on top of BGP anymore.
+But you don't have to build on top of it anymore.

-Whether you’re asking what is better than BGP, exploring SCION vs BGP, or wondering if OSPF replaces BGP, the truth is: you have alternatives.
+Whether you're asking what is better than BGP, exploring SCION vs BGP, or wondering if OSPF replaces BGP — the answer is that you have real options.
+And the most practical, cloud-ready option available today is noBGP.

 Reinventing networking to be simple, secure, and private.